 On the Central Line bus, it’s easy.
 The conductor will speak to everyone, find out who needs to pay the fee and then pay it for you once you give the cash.
 You can pay in Colones or US dollars – so you might want to reconsider spending that last bit of cash in the petrol station shop!.

 If you are on the public bus, then you need to do this yourself.
-You pay the fee in a green shed about 100 metres BEFORE you get to immigration.
+You pay the fee in a green shed about 100 meters BEFORE you get to immigration.
 Don’t be the numpty who queues at immigration and then finds that you have to go back to the green shed to pay and then come back and queue again.

 Costa Rica EXIT Immigration at Peñas Blancas